jmcolella/job_queue_project/README.md

 and optimize for machine cost, then add delay turns to your solution.

 Some questions to consider:
-1. This is an NP hard problem, what heuristic have you chosen to approximate the optimal solution, why?
+1. This is an NP hard problem, what heuristic have you chosen to approximate the optimal solution(s), why?
 2. What data structures did you use?
 Why?
 3. How did you organize your code?
-Can you easily specify the relative cost of running a machine and a delay turn?
+4. Can you easily specify the relative cost of running a machine and a delay turn (potentially a parameter or a class that implements a strategy)?
+5. Does the code have good style? (naming, imports, comments, convention of the language, etc)

 Please discuss, but don't implement the following:
 1. What is the run time complexity of your algorithm (expressed as m machines and n jobs)?